hadimortaja/hadimortaja/README.md

 - 👯 I’m looking to collaborate on Yputube.
 - 💬 Ask me about Flutter or any tech realted stuff.
 - 📫 How to reach me: Twitter - @hadi_murtaja.
-- ⚡ Fun fact: T Spend almost 12 hours listening songs everyday
+- ⚡ Fun fact: I Spend almost 12 hours listening songs everyday